What if Your Productivity Tools Are Making You Less Productive

 Share post:

 In today’s digital age, productivity tools promise to help us do more in less time.
-From project trackers to time-blocking apps, we’re flooded with options.
+We have an abundance of options, ranging from project trackers to time-blocking apps.
 But what if these tools, instead of streamlining our lives, are actually slowing us down?

 Many professionals are beginning to question whether their tech stack is creating clarity—or chaos.
 This article explores how an overload of productivity tools might be reducing your efficiency and how to fix it.